gamejolt/terms/privacy/global.md

 # Game Jolt Privacy Policy

-_This privacy policy is effective as of May 25, 2018_
+_This privacy policy was last updated on January 1, 2020_

 We ask that you read this privacy notice carefully, as it contains important information on who we are, how and why we collect, store, use, and share personal information, your rights in relation to